CLIPPER RACE BLOG 19: Spectacular – no other word for it!

 What I liked the most out of this race is that I was able to support Nikki and get involve in the strategy of the race.
 We had lots of exchanges about it and analysed many scenarios.
 On deck, things were just flowing nicely.
 The new leggers were motivated, curious and showed a desire to learn and excel rarely seen before.

 Of course, we had ups and downs throughout the race.
 I remember when we had to decide to go to the scoring gate or not, opinions deferred strongly and everyone had their input.
 At the end of the day, it seems like the wind answered that question for us.
 Little later we were battling hard to try to pass Unicef to the get but just could not keep up with them.
 They were so fast and doing everything right.
-Frustration and tension built up onboard and we started committing a bit more mistakes, which costs us a spinnaker which our amazing sail repair team managed to repair after 36 hours of hard labour.
+Frustration and tension built up onboard and we started committing a bit more mistakes, which costs us a spinnaker which our amazing sail repair team managed to repair after 36 hours of hard labor.
 But soon we realized that despite all that, we were still in a very good place in the rankings; 2nd.
 We needed to change things around and get back to a more positive and constructive environment which we did.

 With the risk of getting caught up by a high pressure front coming from behind as we approached Ireland, we kept pushing until the end.
 We managed to pass Unicef in the final days of the race and barely made it to the finish line when the wind dropped and the tide became quite the challenge.